BarisAlbayrakIEEE/cpp/README.md

 ///        Most of the CAE tools (e.g. Catia) support parametric design.
 ///        Consider, a line defined by two points.
 ///        Consider one of the points is updated.
-///            1.
+///            a.
 Parametric Framework (Catia): Updates the line accordingly
 ///               Actually, the data of the line is not updated.
 ///               Only, the visual representation of the line on the GUI is updated.
-///            2.
+///            b.
 Non-parametric Framework (MSC.PATRAN): Does not update the line.
 ///        The reason of the above results is as follows:
-///            1.
+///            a.
 Parametric Framework (Catia): Line object is defined by two point objects
 ///               Hence, the line is updated when points are updated.
-///            2.
+///            b.
 Non-parametric Framework (MSC.PATRAN): Line object is defined by numeric data.
 ///               When the ctor of the line object is called with two points
 ///               the ctor calculates the required parameters to define the line by two points
 ///               and stores these numeric data into the new object instead of the points.